pirosikick/eslintrc-editor/docs/rules/camelcase.md

 # Require Camelcase (camelcase)

-When it comes to naming variables, styleguides generally fall into one of two camps: camelcased (`variableName`) and underscores(`variable_name`).
+When it comes to naming variables, styleguides generally fall into one of two camps: camelcase (`variableName`) and underscores (`variable_name`).
 This rule focuses on using the camelcase approach.
 If your styleguide calls for camelcasing your variable names, then this rule is for you!

 ## Rule Details